tgstation/tgstation/config/title_music/README.txt

 Rare Title Sounds:

 Rare title sounds are a just for fun feature where they will only have a 1% chance of appear in in the title sound pool of a given round.
 Add the phrase "rare+" to the beginning of the name.
 Again note there are no spaces.
-A sound cannot be a rare sound and a map sound at the same time.

 An example of a rare sound name is "rare+explosion"